jbar485/Silverstar-Construction-Calender/README.md

 ## Description

-#_8:00 - 9:00 ~ Trying to figure out why create-react-app wont work and nothing will push to github_
+* _8:00 - 9:00 ~ Trying to figure out why create-react-app wont work and nothing will push to github_
-#_9:00 - 9:30 ~ Working on treehouse react course to help solidify my knowledge before starting this project_
+* _9:00 - 9:30 ~ Working on treehouse react course to help solidify my knowledge before starting this project_
+* _9:30 - 11:30 ~ Met with Owner about what he would like and how he would like it layed out and started to draw it out with him_
+* __
+* __